mzac/gitlab-icinga2-ci-cd/README.md

 # Changing the script to executable

-There is no easy way though the Gitlab GUI to change files to executable, so we need to fix the permissons on the 'gitlab-icinga2-cd.sh' script and then upload it back to the Gitlab server
+AFAIK, there is no easy way though the Gitlab GUI to change files to executable, so we need to fix the permissons on the 'gitlab-icinga2-cd.sh' script and then upload it back to the Gitlab server.

 ```
 cd /etc/icinga2/conf.d/private
 chmod a+x gitlab-icinga2-cd.sh
 git add .
-git commit -m "Change permissions on gitlab-icinga2-cd.sh"
+git commit -m "Change permissions on gitlab-icinga2-cd.sh to executable"
 git push -u origin master
 ```